Privacy Policy

 We take reasonable steps to protect your personal and health information from misuse, interference, loss, unauthorised access, modification, and disclosure (per APP 11 / HPP 4).
 Our security measures include:

-• Comprehensive audit logging of all access to personal and health information, including PHI and PII access flags.
+- Comprehensive audit logging of all access to personal and health information, with health-information and PII access flags.

 When personal information is no longer needed for any purpose for which it may be used or disclosed under the APPs/HPPs, and we are not required by law to retain it, we will take reasonable steps to destroy or permanently de-identify the information.